ErpNetDocs/tech/modules/crm/clientcenter/orders/orders.md

 ### Document types

+By default, the Orders page displays all order documents of all document types.

-Administrators can optionally configure the Orders page interface to display only orders of a certain document type.
+Administrators can optionally configure it to display only orders of a certain type.

-The **OrderDocumentTypes JSON setting** defines which document type or types are shown as listed by their IDs.
-Types that are not specified are automatically filtered out.
+If set, the **[OrderDocumentTypes JSON setting](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html#orderdocumenttypes-setting)** determines which order document type or types can be shown.

 ## Order document